Rayyan-Tariq-Khan/ComplexFInder/README.md

 # ComplexFinder
-Find protein complexes from an abundances style data sheet.
+Find protein complexes from an Protein Groups sheet.